 Murphy’s law seems to haunt me with time-lapse.
 This time, amongst other things (dropping frames being a pet hate & loosing wifi – probably time to go back to hard wire), the laptop charger failed.
 With the festival being only 3 days, my intention was to edit as I shoot thus giving instant feed back.
 However battery power I had was saved for copying files.
 Most of my work so far has been long exposure, so this was a learning curve & lessons were certainly valuable, but with no real ability to see my efforts until I returned home.

 This short clip gives a feel for the spirit of a great event if the Khmer calendar.
-Cambodia has local elections in 2017, followed by general election in 2018, so there may be political influences on future occurrences of Bon Om Tuk.
-I hope to shoot this next year after traveling down the Mekong.
-Lessons learnt, which should put me in good stead for future work.
+Cambodia has had a no trouble general election in 2018 however, there may be political influences on future occurrences of Bon Om Tuk.

 Other Time-lapse Projects: